April 12, 2018

 Adding insult to injury, the draft bill cuts working lands conservation program funding by 20 percent or $7 billion (exclusive of final payments to existing CSP contract holders), an amount greater than the cut to the total conservation title in the last farm bill.
 This represents a wholesale retreat from past efforts to assist farmers and ranchers to farm profitably and sustainably, and sets back the evolution of farm bill conservation by decades.

 While the bright spots in the Chairman’s bill are few and far between, we applaud the Committee for including increased funding for the Agricultural Conservation Easement Program (ACEP), the Organic Agriculture Research and Extension Initiative (OREI), and the Food Insecurity Nutrition Incentives (FINI) program.
-However, we are very concerned that increases to nutrition incentive programs seem to be paid for out of harmful cuts to the Supplemental Nutrition Assistance Program.

 We are also pleased that the Chairman’s bill reinvests some funding in the Beginning Farmer and Rancher Development Program (BFRDP) and the Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program (also known as the 2501 Program).
 However, the funding levels provided fall far below what is needed for each program.
 Moreover, while we are pleased with a number of important policy changes made to BFRDP, we are concerned that the changes made to 2501 will dilute the focus and effectiveness of the program.
 While beginning and socially disadvantaged farmers and ranchers are given some additional support through improvements to the Whole Farm Revenue Protection program, the bill neglects making much-needed changes to improve access to the larger federal crop insurance program that would truly strengthen the farm safety net.